joshroundy9/Rocket/README.md

 I learned a lot about game design and how important proper planning is to actually get the product to an acceptable state.
 Most of the time I spent working on this was during the lecture for my Intro to Computer Science class since I already knew Java well enough that I didn't need to study or pay much attention.
 Overall my greatest takeaway from this project is that Java Swing sucks to develop on and it is very out of date.
-I think if I really wanted to I could've made the UI much better looking, however I felt like the time investment was just not worth it especially since Swing is so rarely used by major companies.
+I think if I really wanted to I could've made the UI much better looking, however I felt the time investment was just not worth it especially since Swing is so rarely used by major companies.

 DOWNLOAD LINK: https://www.dropbox.com/s/c4wzed83dzqjr28/Rocket-final.rar?dl=0